 Chile: If you will be traveling with a standard U.S. passport, you do not need a visa to enter Chile.
 Bearers of official passports need a visa, which is available from the Chilean Embassy, 1732 Massachusetts Ave., N.W., Washington, D.C.
 20036 (202-785-1746).
 Send a letter to the embassy stating the purpose of your visit and enclose your passport and a return envelope should be sent to the embassy to receive the visa.
-If you are traveling to New Zealand on a red government passport (i.e., one issued for Federal employees who are traveling on behalf of the U.S. government), a visa is required to travel through Chile.
 For more information visit the tourist travel from U.S. information website.